Programs

 elinasalminen@wustl.edu

 Teaching with Joy is a series of events that provide opportunities to have fun, connect with others, and explore – in other words, that remind us that teaching can be joyful.
-There are two different types of events: monthly Teaching with Joy events run by experts across campus with a focus on different topics related to joyous teaching, and a weekly Pedagogy Picnic for informal hangouts.
+Our monthly Teaching with Joy events are run by experts across campus and beyond with a focus on different topics related to joyous teaching.

 Past events: